 Homeschool families have to keep meticulous records with samples of lesson plans, records of hours, and evidence of students work for many different states.
 States can request that students take and pass various standardized tests, and colleges or universities can deny admission if the family cannot show that their students has completed a legitimate and viable academic program.
 This record keeping can be stressful and even overwhelming for families, but it is absolutely possible to do; it just takes attention to detail and an organized system.

-Homeschooling has come a long way since the beginning of the homeschooling movement, and there are plenty of resources available online now, including supplemental courses from a trusted online school.
-The choice boils down to the time parents have available and their capacity to take on many different roles in their child’s educational career.
-Whichever way you go, as the person who knows and cares about your child better than anyone else, we know you'll make the best choice for your child’s future.
+Homeschooling has come a long way in the past 20 years and there are plenty of resources available now, including supplemental courses from a trusted online school.
+The choice ultimately boils down to the time parents have available and their capacity to take on many different roles in their child’s education.
+Whatever you decide, as the person who knows your child better than anyone, we know you'll make the best decision for them.

 With Excel High School, the flexibility to transition between homeschooling and online schooling is not just a possibility – it's a seamless reality.
 Embrace the opportunity to tailor your educational journey to your changing needs and aspirations.
 Whether you are moving from homeschooling to a more structured online environment, or seeking to blend the two, EHS is here to support every step of your unique path.